Levizar/pomodoro-my-first-react-app/README.md

 Indeed, due to the declarative behavior of react, setInterval was refering the initial state of one view and started over and over from this state.
 [This article](https://overreacted.io/making-setinterval-declarative-with-react-hooks/) helped me a lot.
 It gave me a solution and a good explanation with it.

-- Developping this project teached me lot about React:
+- Developping this project taught me lot about React:
     - I learned how to use hooks
-    - I learned that I can directly use SASS and import it in my React components instead of importing CSS.
+    - I learned that I can directly use SASS and import it in my React components instead of importing "raw" CSS.

-- Initialy I started the project using
+    - I learned how to deploy react app on github

 ## How to test it:

-### Requirement:

-- XXX
+Just visit this site: [pomodoro-my-first-react-app](https://levizar.github.io/pomodoro-my-first-react-app)

-### Todo:
+### Still todo:

-- XXX
+- Change the useEffect hook by useReducer